-Quarter Mile Time Calculator - Drag Racing ET Calculator
+Quarter Mile Time Calculator - Drag Racing ET and Trap Speed Estimator

-Calculate quarter-mile elapsed time and trap speed based on vehicle horsepower, weight, and drivetrain type
+Use this free quarter mile time calculator to estimate your elapsed time (ET) and finish line trap speed based on engine horsepower, vehicle weight, and drivetrain type.

 Quarter Mile Time Calculator